 Children who miss long periods of school are at greater risk of harm.
-All staff should be aware of any child who is deemed to be persistently absent or severely absent.
+All staff should be aware of any child who is deemed to be persistently absent or severely absent, including inexplicable and deliberately missing education.
 There should be processes in place to ensure safeguarding is effective when off site.
 This should be through the use of home visits and regular meetings to assist in the child returning to full time education.
 Further information regarding this can be found in the school's attendance policy and Working Together to Improve School Attendance.

-LAC and PLAC
+CLA and PLAC